Responsibly Produced Products

 • External assurances in accordance with the WGC’s Conflict-Free Gold Standard for Eldorado’s gold-producing sites; and

-• Processes to enable the remediation of adverse human rights impacts that we may cause or contribute to, as outlined here.
+• Processes to enable the remediation of adverse human rights impacts that we may cause or contribute to, as outlined in the grievance mechanism section of this report.

 Employees and contractors are expected to adhere to our Human Rights Policy and associated requirements in SIMS.
 We expect our business partners, including security providers, contractors and suppliers, to share this commitment to the rights of our workforce, local community members and all stakeholders with whom we interact.
-This includes respecting the human rights of individuals who require particular attention, including women, children, Indigenous Peoples and other potentially vulnerable or marginalized groups.
+This includes respecting the human rights of individuals who require particular attention, including women, children, Indigenous peoples (pertinent to Lamaque, as directly impacted Indigenous peoples have not been identified at or near our other operations) and other potentially vulnerable or marginalized groups.
+Our stakeholders are identified through regular stakeholder mapping, and any potential human rights impacts may be identified through local impact assessments, our accessible grievance mechanisms, regular third-party human rights impact assessments and stakeholder engagements.
+Salient human rights issues are managed principally by site, regional and corporate community relations and legal teams, with oversight from senior management and the Board.

 United Nations Global Compact